Children with High Lp(a)

 In addition to a heart-healthy diet, if you’re a smoker, quit.
 This can be difficult, but quitting smoking is a gift to you and your children.
-Children model their parents behavior, so one of the best ways to ensure your children are non-smokers, is to be a non-smoker yourself.
+Children model their parents, so one of the best ways to ensure your children are non-smokers, you should be a non-smoker.

 Unfortunately, these changes won’t alter elevated levels of Lp(a).
 For now, if your child has elevated Lp(a) and normal LDL cholesterol, a healthy lifestyle is recommended.

-The American Academy of Pediatrics (AAP) and the National Lipid Association recommend beginning cholesterol lowering medications between the ages of 9 and 11 for children with FH.
+Getting your child’s LDL to a safe area is important when they have high Lp(a).
+The American Academy of Pediatrics (AAP) and the National Lipid Association (NLA) recommend beginning cholesterol lowering medications between the ages of 9 and 11.

 Statins are typically the first choice, and there are many available as generic medicines today.

-If your child’s LDL doesn’t fall below 130 mg/dl, you might consider adding an additional medication.
-In this situation your child’s health care provider might suggest a bile acid sequestrant.
-These work in the intestines and aren’t absorbed in the blood stream.
-They can lower cholesterol by 20% and are very safe.
-Only one, colesevelam, has been approved for pediatric use.
+If your child’s LDL is higher than 130 mg/dl, you might consider an additional medication.
+In this situation your child’s healthcare provider might suggest a bile acid sequestrant or ezetimibe.